SHollatz/CSPB5253-Datacenter-Scalecomputing-project/README.md

 protein molecule.
 [The following image was provided by Luigi Nardi](https://dawn.cs.stanford.edu/2019/04/23/deepfreak/)<img src="./demo-images/crystallography_example.png"> <br>This is how many protein, RNA, and DNA structures were discovered such as lysozyme or the zika virus shell.
 When a molecular structure is discovered, the proteins functionality can be understood and, in case of pathogens, medication can be developed.
-The video below provides a brief overview of the way the experiments are conducted.
+[This video provides a brief overview of the way the experiments are conducted](https://youtu.be/mYz3KEDQDwQ).
 Crystallographic experiments are currently deducted with the recent coronavirus 2 (SARS-CoV-2).
 [More information to Covid-19 research at SLAC](https://www.iucr.org/news/newsletter/volume-28/number-2/ssrl-joins-global-fight-against-covid-19)<br>
 Machine Learning is requested, because current detectors can take thousands of images per second, so that a pre-screening for quality by the human eye is not